al3xandr3/al3xandr3.github.io/_posts/2013-03-25-data-analysis-introduction.md

 #### Used on

-- Digital Marketing - ROI from marketing online campaigns (original use ?)
+- Digital Marketing - ROI from marketing online campaigns.
-- Understanding User Engagement – how many users, what's happening overtime.
-Are users - getting stuck in payment flow ?
-What step of the payment flow.
+- Understanding User Engagement – How many users, is site growing, do users keep coming back (a proxy for user loyalty).
-- Front End Optimization – finding the ideal layout, messaging, ideal page flow, conversion - buttons.
+- Front End Optimization – Finding the ideal layout, messaging, page flow, conversion buttons.
 (A/B testing)
-- “Informed” Change – I want to change my site, what's the impact ?
+- “Informed” Change – I need/want to change the site, what's going to be the impact ?
+- eCommerce - Optimize the online payment flow, find where users are getting stuck (keep an eye on mobile users), how to improve it further to increase conversions.

 #### Digital Marketing